 2. Mix Sweet and Savory Flavors- Many skip the sweet flavors on a charcuterie board and we believe this to be a critical error!
 Think Brie Cheese with raw honey, sprinkled with truffle salt… need I say more??
 Some of our favourite sweet ingredients to include are organic apples, pears, berries, and melons, Honey (we have a slight obsession with Drizzle!), Chutney, Jams, Spreads, dried fruit, nuts and even CHOCOLATE.
 Have fun with it and get a little adventurous!

 3. Presentation- One of the keys to an envy-inducing Charcuterie board is aesthetic appeal, aka how fab it looks all put together!
-Cut larger wedges or rounds of cheese in half or quarters and spread them around your cheese board.
+We always start by putting a few small bowls or ramekins spaced through out the board.
+Next add in all your condiments (jams, honeys, mustards, spreads like hummus etc).
+Then Cut larger wedges or rounds of cheese in half or quarters and spread them around your cheese board.
 This way, if two guests want Aged Cheddar, one doesn’t have to wait while the other cuts a slice.
 Plus, it is more visually appealing to have various shapes and sizes around the board.
-When it comes to meat- cut up some pieces such as your Chorizo sausage, roll some, stagger others .
-It makes items much easier to grab when rolled up or staggered then the way it appears in the package or when sliced at the deli.
-This way, guests don’t have to awkwardly peel pieces of salami off of each other.
+When it comes to meat- cut up some pieces such as your Chorizo sausage, roll some, stagger others.
+It makes items much easier to grab when rolled up or staggered then the way it appears when sliced at the deli.
 Space out your carbs around the board.
 Arrange breadsticks, various types of crackers, and bread in different designs to create depth and vary color!

 5. Incorporate Small Dishes- We love the look and practicality little dishes and ramekins provide.
 You can contain some items like soft condiments (Mustards, Chutneys, Jams etc) or smaller pickled items like beets or olives that might bleed into another ingredient’s space.
 Using small dishes also gives the platter another eye-catching dimension.
 You can also use little jars or cute shaped containers you have left over from other ingredients.